MicrosoftDocs/win32/desktop-src/shell/schema-library-foldertype.md

 ---
-Description: 'The &lt;folderType&gt; element specifies a GUID for the folder type.
+Description: The &lt;folderType&gt; element specifies a GUID for the folder type.
 This element is required if the &lt;templateInfo&gt; element exists, otherwise it is optional.
-This element has no attributes and no child elements.'
+This element has no attributes and no child elements.
-title: 'folderType Element (Library Schema)'
+title: folderType Element (Library Schema) ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # folderType Element (Library Schema)